Gloomcaller/Truth-or-Dare-Game/README.md

 ## How to Play

-Simply go to the link below and have fun:
+Simply go to this link and have fun:
 [Truth or Dare](https://gloomcaller.github.io/Truth-or-Dare-Game/)

 ## Features